 Proof of economic means:

 You need to submit 3 months of bank statements.
 Online bank statements are not accepted and you need to get this from your bank with the proper authorization seal and signature.
-Rule of thumb is to have a consistent bank balance of Rs 1,00,000 (On an average of 50-75 Euros per day) over the past 3 months.
+Rule of thumb is to have a consistent minimum bank balance for Schengen visa of Rs 1,00,000 (On an average of 50-75 Euros per day) over the past 3 months.
 Also, last minute money transfers are looked down on.
 In addition, 6 months’ salary slips, 3 years Income tax returns, a copy of PAN card also need to be submitted.
 I had copies of my fixed deposits and my apartment’s sale deed but the agent in charge said it was not required.